min69u/Reforestation/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.